Where Everything Fights Everything

 Elsa's face appears on products in markets where electric scooters remain regulatory fantasies.

-Entertainment value elsa Wins
+Entertainment value Elsa Wins

 Electric Scooter